mobilabsolutions/stash-sdk-wiki/key_cloak.md

 ## Conclusion

-for the MVP we go with keycloak and use the Keycloak UI with only ONE user each Merchant.
+~~for the MVP we go with keycloak and use the Keycloak UI with only ONE user each Merchant.~~

+The UI of Keycloak does not fulfill out needs, we go with an own user management